Tonga language (Zambia and Zimbabwe): Verbs

-Tonga or Chitonga follows the standard Bantu language structure.
+Tonga or Citonga follows the standard Bantu language structure.
 A single word may incorporate a subject-marker, a tense-marker, a direct object, and even an indirect object, combined with the verb root itself.

 Tonal system

 Tonga is a tonal language, with high and low-toned syllables.
 The placement of the tones is complex and differs from that of other Bantu languages; for example, a syllable which is low in Tonga may be high in the cognate word in other Bantu languages and vice versa.
 Several scholars, beginning with A. E. Meeussen in 1963, have tried to discover the rules for where to place the tones.

 One feature of the tonal system is that high tones tend to get disassociated from their original place and move to the left, as is illustrated in these examples: